 Bake the crostata for 20 to 25 minutes, or until the crust is golden and the apples are tender.
 Let the tart cool for 5 minutes, then use 2 large spatulas to transfer it to a wire rack.

-Copyright 2001, Barefoot Contessa Parties! by Ina Garten, Clarkson Potter/Publishers, All Rights Reserved
+Copyright 2001, Barefoot Contessa Parties!, Clarkson Potter/Publishers, All Rights Reserved